 In 2004, Quirk won a seat on the Hayward City Council.
 While on the city council, Bill brought the same in-depth, analytical perspective to city decisions that he developed as a scientist.
 He worked with his colleagues to prioritize neighborhood safety, revitalize downtown by attracting a movie theatre, improve traffic in the Mission-Foothill corridor, and create more jobs and housing around South Hayward BART.

 Before relocating to Union City in 2018, Assemblymember Quirk and his wife Laurel lived in Hayward for 40 years.
 They raised two children who attended California public schools and the UC system.
-Both their children are grown and married and they are now the proud grandparents of a wonderful grandson.
+Both their children are grown and married and they are now the proud grandparents of two grandchildren with another on the way.